WHEELSET SELECTION CRITERIA

 If you aren’t going that fast, you really won’t benefit from buying wheels deeper than 25-35mm.
 For the purpose of this review, I’ll assume most of you will be going fast enough to get aero benefits.

-For those of us measuring our power output, recognize that independent tests (here is one) show you will reduce your drag (and improve your aerodynamics) somewhere between 10-15 watts going from shallow depth aluminum wheels to mid-depth carbon ones at 20mph/30kph and higher speeds.
+For those of us measuring our power output, recognize that independent tests show you will reduce your drag (and improve your aerodynamics) somewhere between 10-15 watts going from shallow depth aluminum wheels to mid-depth carbon ones at 20mph/30kph and higher speeds.
 Very roughly and unscientifically speaking, that could yield a 5% to 7.5% wattage improvement for the cycling enthusiast putting out an average of 200 watts during his or her ride.
 Sounds like the bump you’d get riding every day with ‘good legs’ or ‘good sensations’, non?

 Note also that your choice of inner tubes and tires, rolling on tires that are slightly narrower than your rims, and setting your tire inflation pressure right can reduce your rolling resistance to create an additional 5-10 watts of benefit.
 So, there are lots of ways to improve your aero performance (see here for how to position yourself right and here for other gear that will make you more aerodynamic).